Tory Reform Group: History

 The oldest known branch, which pre-dated the National TRG, was founded in the University of Oxford in 1962, when they split from the Oxford University Conservative Association.
 This branch disbanded in 2007.

 The Tory Reform Group (TRG) was formally established in June 1975 from the merger of four groups: PEST (Pressure for Economic and Social Toryism), two separate London dining clubs called the Macleod Group and Social Tory Action Group, and a consortium in the North West also known as the McLeod Group led by two Young Conservative activists and parliamentary candidates Steve Perry and Stuart Lindsay who had already changed the name to the TRG.

-The key figure in the formation of TRG was Peter Walker MP, a former Minister in Heath's Government from 1970–1974.
+The key figure in the formation of TRG was Peter Walker MP, a former Minister in Heath's Government from 1970 to 1974.
 Once out of government, he was urged by MPs to form a parliamentary group that represented the liberal Conservative view of the Tory Party.

 Walker was reluctant to form such a group at first, not least because he was sensitive to the damaging effects the Tribune Group had wrought on Labour and did not like the idea of similarly factionalising the Conservative Party.
 As time passed, however, other groups emerged, including right-wing Conservative groups, and the perceived need for a counteracting group increased.
 At his home in Westminster, Walker met with chairmen of four organisations he had previously had contact with, and they agreed to come together to form the TRG.
 From the start, the TRG was an activist group with membership, as opposed to being a think tank.
 The TRG hoped to spread its view through publication of pamphlets, discussion with MPs, use of media, and by widening its membership.
 Weekly lunches were inherited from PEST.
 London PEST had organised a Tuesday Luncheon Club in local pubs, such as Magpie and Stump in Old Bailey.
 These lunches provided a programme of speakers as well as opportunities for members to become involved in constituency activities.

 In January 1976, TRG released its first publication, entitled Home Run by Nicholas Scott MP, the President of TRG, arguing for a nationwide extension of the GLC's sale of council houses to their tenants a key part of the Conservative policy platform.

 The 1980s saw TRG pitched headlong into some passionate debates within the Conservative Party, including over the direction of economic policy and the apartheid regime in South Africa.